-Mr. Kurland has represented major manufacturers of medical devices and nutritional supplements in anti-counterfeiting actions nationwide as plaintiffs’ counsel in civil proceedings, and has extensive experience leading large-scale anti-counterfeiting investigations in cooperation with law enforcement authorities.
+Mr. Kurland regularly represents major manufacturers of pharmaceuticals, medical devices and nutritional supplements in anti-counterfeiting actions nationwide as plaintiffs’ counsel in civil proceedings, coordinating large-scale anti-counterfeiting investigations in cooperation with law enforcement authorities.

 Mr. Kurland has handled a wide variety of commercial disputes arising under both tort and contract law in state and federal court, as well as in domestic and international arbitration.
-Among other matters, Mr. Kurland has successfully defended an international Business-to-Business publishing company against a competitor’s claims of fraud, antitrust violations and other causes of action arising from allegations of corporate espionage; defended a major Latin American corporation in contract dispute concerning a professional services contract; and defended an engineering firm concerning allegations of tortious interference with a joint venture agreement.
+Among other matters, Mr. Kurland has successfully defended an international publishing company against claims related to alleged corporate espionage; defended a major Latin American industrial concern in a dispute concerning a professional services contract; and defended an engineering firm from allegations of tortious interference with a joint venture agreement.

-Mr. Kurland shares the firm’s commitment to pro bono work focuses on civil rights litigation.
-Among other matters, Mr. Kurland has represented pre-trial detainees housed in City-run correctional facilities who sustained injuries as a result of their improper classification as gang members; represented disabled public school students in New Orleans who were turned away from schools in the aftermath of Hurricane Katrina; represented a non-profit private school for severely disabled children facing eviction from its facility; and represented low-income Chinese immigrants seeking damages from their landlord after the tenement building where they resided was destroyed in a devastating fire; and represented tenants in a rent-controlled building facing eviction motivated by improper ethnic discrimination.
+Mr. Kurland shares the firm’s commitment to pro bono work, focusing on civil rights litigation.
+Among other matters, Mr. Kurland has represented pre-trial detainees housed in City-run correctional facilities who sustained injuries as a result of their improper classification as gang members; represented disabled students in New Orleans who were turned away from public schools in the aftermath of Hurricane Katrina; represented a non-profit school for disabled children facing eviction from its facility; represented low-income immigrants after the tenement building where they resided was destroyed in a devastating fire; and represented tenants in a rent-controlled building facing eviction motivated by improper ethnic discrimination.

 - U.S. District Court, Southern; Eastern; Western; Northern Districts of New York